 “After two years, I returned to Israel.
 I stood on the ship’s deck approaching Haifa and looked at the bright and strong light, so different from the gray light of Paris.
 I looked and was frightened: it was something I could not paint.
 Something not at all similar to everything I learned in academia.
 I knew how to define it.
 White, and yet not white.
 I was in a terrible depression.
 I felt that I could never express this light in color. […] After the first shock, I started looking for ways.
 I did not look for easy ways.
 I asked for a comprehensive solution […] I left the color painting and moved to black and white, searching for a ratio, as it should be in the light of our country.
 I painted in black and white for the entire year. […] Only after a year did I feel I had found the right ratio and knew I could go back to color.” – Ori Reisman

 At the age of eighteen, Moshe was recruited to the newly created special commando unit of the Israeli Navy – Shayetet 13 (The equivalent of the US Navy Seals).
-Moshe never told me about the daring military operations he partook, yet I know he participated in many.
+Moshe never told me about the daring military operations he partook in, yet I know he participated in many.
 I admired my uncle.
-For me, Moshe was a role model of resilience, bravery, and physical strength.
+Moshe was a role model of resilience, bravery, and physical strength.
 I, too, wanted to join Shayetet 13.
-I tried, did not pass the rigorous physical and mental exams, so I joined a paratrooper brigade instead.
+I tried and did not pass the rigorous physical and mental exams, so I joined a paratrooper brigade.

 Moshe and I never talked about his early experiences in the Kibbutz; he is a man of few words.
-From my mother’s recollections of her experiences surviving the war, arriving in Israel, and being absorbed into a boarding school at a different kibbutz, I always heard anger and pain.
-I gathered that the experience was traumatic and left her with many wounds and scars.
-I heard many food-related stories, how she and other survivor kids stole and hoarded food – although it was plentiful in the Kibbutz, their minds were still inflicted with hunger, cold, and fear.
+I always heard anger and pain from my mother’s recollections of her experiences surviving the war, arriving in Israel, and being absorbed into a boarding school at a different kibbutz.
+I gathered that the experiences were traumatic and left her with many wounds and scars.
+I heard many food-related stories about how she and other survivor kids stole and hoarded food – although it was plentiful in the Kibbutz, their minds were still inflicted with hunger, cold, and fear.

 Moshe had a full and rich life, including a few marriages, four children, and raised many horses, which he rode all over the northern mountains.
-Now, in his late seventies, he still lives within walking distance from his oldest daughter at Kibbutz Cabri.
+In his late seventies, he still lives within walking distance from his oldest daughter at Kibbutz Kabri.
 His home is picturesque, situated on a hill facing the Mediterranean Sea, surrounded by the Galilee mountains.
 He is not in the best of health but still enjoys his dark and tasty home-brewed beer.

 Ori painted with a spatula, creating simplified, clean, unified plains of color and elemental forms, nothing but the essential.
-About his approach to portraiture, he once said in an interview: “I look at the man and ignore his hair, nose, eyes, I concentrate on his interior; only when I no longer see the details, I really see him.
+He once said about his approach to portraiture in an interview: “I look at the man and ignore his hair, nose, eyes, I concentrate on his interior; only when I no longer see the details, I really see him.
 And then the painting is me; what I see and what I feel.”
 I think that the same applies to his landscape paintings.
-Ori focused on the object to the point it became an abstracte, to the point when the object was completely swallowed, devoured within him, until all that was left is the painting.
+Ori focused on the object to the point it became an abstract, to the point when the object was completely swallowed, devoured within him, until all that was left is the painting.
 And yet I sometimes wonder, aren’t the eyes a window to the soul?
 Why did Ori omit them in so many paintings?

-During his lifetime Ori was never part of the elite and admired Israeli artists; his greatness and uniqueness were recognized only after his death in 1991.
-For most of his career, you could buy his paintings for a few shekels; now they cover the walls of prestigious museums and many book jackets.
+During his lifetime Ori was never part of the elite and admired Israeli artists; his greatness and uniqueness were recognized only after he died in 1991.
+You could buy his paintings for a few shekels; now, they cover the walls of prestigious museums and many book jackets.
 Ori Reisman is a classic case of an artist like Vincent Van Gogh, who sold only one painting during his life, only to continue to live with us through his work probably, forever.